From the World Heritage inscription for the Monumental Earthworks of Poverty Point:

 Dunbar and Lower Jackson Mounds

 These two mounds complete the list of 6 mounds within the Monumental Earthworks of Poverty Point.
 The Dunbar Mound is known for the chipped precious stones that are found in it.
-The archaeologists therefore theorized that this is where the prehistoric folks would make jewelry.
+The archaeologists theorized that this is where the prehistoric folks would make jewelry.
 On the other hand, the Lower Jackson Mound is believed to be the oldest earthworks within this UNESCO site.

 View the complete list of UNESCO World Heritage Sites in the United States.